 Ouch.
 That seems pretty depressing.
 However, Dr. B is not saying, “That’s it!
 Therapists are useless!”
 In fact, he is an optimistic man; very enthusiastic about psychotherapy and how it helps people.
 I think it is because of his passion for psychotherapy that he strongly advises therapists to watch their egos.
 He says that the death of a therapists ego is required, in order to be truly helpful.

 Dramatic?
 Maybe; but not wrong.
 I was once told, by someone with vision problems, that he had consulted a therapist whose office was dimly lit.
 Finding it hard to see in the murky atmosphere, he asked the therapist if it would be OK to turn on more lights.
 “Aha!” said the therapist, “I see you are depressed!
 You crave more light.”

 He didn’t return for a second session.
 Ego prevented helpfulness; you can’t be helpful if someone stops talking to you.

 I would be a hypocrite, if I claimed to have never said anything like the therapist in the dark office.
 I’m as guilty of ego as any psychotherapist.
 People come for therapy asking for help and expecting wisdom and answers to their questions.
 Therapists are considered experts, whether we like it or not; and it’s hard not to like it.
 It’s hard not to fall to the temptation of ego; at least sometimes.

 But I believe Doc Burns.
 Ego spoils psychotherapy.
 Even destroys it.

 I’ve been in a new office for several months now, with no corkboard.
 So… I guess I’ll just have to tape that quote to my filing cabinet.

-- Feeling Good Dr. Burns: Chris Lindsay
+- Feeling Good Dr. Burns: Owned by the author

 - proud_as_a_peacock: Photo by Kelly Sikkema on Unsplash